camaraproject/Governance/CONTRIBUTING.md

 * Work on a fork of the repository.

 * Branch from the main branch and, if needed, rebase to the current main branch before submitting your pull request.
-If it doesn't merge cleanly with main you may be asked to rebase your changes (see this ["Git rebase tutorial for help"](https://www.codementor.io/git/tutorial/git-rebase-split-old-commit-master)).
+If it doesn't merge cleanly with main you may be asked to rebase your changes (see also [Keeping your pull request in sync with the base branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/keeping-your-pull-request-in-sync-with-the-base-branch) and [More ways to keep your pull request branch up-to-date](https://github.blog/changelog/2022-02-03-more-ways-to-keep-your-pull-request-branch-up-to-date).

 * Commits should be as small as possible while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).